as of June 30, 2019

 U.S. bond market

-- Money market yields continued to rise.
-Vanguard Federal Money Market Fund's average weighted maturity on December 3 was 52 days.
-The fund maintained its high quality portfolio and continued to benefit from broad diversification and low fees.
+- Money market yields fell from 2.44% to 2.35% over the second quarter.
+Vanguard Federal Money Market Fund’s average weighted maturity on June 30 was 39 days.
+The fund maintained its high-quality portfolio and continued to benefit from broad diversification and low fees.